Kimpton22/Tutorials-And-Guides/Molcas/CASSCF/README.md

 ## Analysis
-1. Check .log and .status should have ```Happy landing!```
+1. Check that both .log and .status files contain the phrase ```Happy landing!```
-2. Open .rasscf.molden on ChemCraft to vizualize orbitals in the active space (Energy = 0)
+2. Open the .rasscf.molden file in ChemCraft to visualize orbitals in the active space (Energy = 0).
-3. If active space is not as planned, a new cas-sp will be submitted:
+3. If the active space is not as planned, submit a new cas-sp using the following steps:

     a.
-Use the orbitals generated from previous cas-sp (RasOrb) as initial orbitals (StrOrb)
+Use the orbitals generated from the previous cas-sp (RasOrb) as initial orbitals (StrOrb).

     b.
-Use the alter command to get orbitals in the correct order
+Use the alter command to arrange the orbitals in the correct order.

     c.
-Repeat the steps a and b as needed
+Repeat steps a and b as necessary.

 #### .inp example with alter
 ```